prasadjivane/pymytest/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or create a pull request on [GitHub](https://github.com/prasadjivane/pymytest/issues).

+## License

+This project is licensed under the [MIT license](https://github.com/prasadjivane/pymytest?tab=MIT-1-ov-file) - see the LICENSE file for details. pymytest is free and open-source.